aarajput/wc_flutter_share/README.md

     mimeType: 'image/png',
     bytesOfFile: bytes.buffer.asUint8List());
 ```
 ***NOTE:** You won't be able to share image and text simultaneously on some applications.
 It is not a bug of this plugin.
 Some applications don't support this.
-Applications that i have tested this on Skype which is working fine.*
+I have tested this on Skype, on which is working fine.*

 Check out the example app in the Repository for further information.